-The gastrointestinal system will introduce the student to the anatomy and physiology of the gastrointestinal system.
-Accessory organs and a description of the process of digestion, common diseases, diagnostic procedures, related pharmacological agents and specific nutritional needs are discussed.
-The course emphasizes the nursing interventions and psychosocial aspects for the care of the client with a gastrointestinal disorder.
+The respiratory system introduces the anatomy and physiology of the upper and lower respiratory system.
+Common diseases and diagnostic procedures related to the respiratory system are discussed along with pharmacological agents and specific nutritional needs.
+The course emphasizes the nursing interventions and psychosocial aspects for the care of the client with a respiratory disorder.
 Selected clinical experiences will allow the student to practice appropriate nursing skills.

-Mental Health
+T305 Mental Health